nikija/public/content/developers/distributor/widget.md

 ### Deeplinks

 Distributor recognizes a set of parameteres passed to it in URL query.
-This allows you to deeplink into booking engine from other websites.
-Those parameters are:
+This allows you to deeplink into booking engine from other websites. **Important: This should not be used as a standard way to open Distributor from your own website**

+Recognized parameters are:

 | Name | Description
 | --- | --- |